Email FacebookTwitterMenu burgerClose thin

 When creating a trust fund for your grandchildren, clear instructions are crucial to prevent potential disputes or confusion later.
 Specify distribution methods, the timing of distributions and any conditions or restrictions on the use of assets.

 Stipulations are another critical aspect of trust creation.
-For example, you might dictate that funds should only be used for educational purposes or are to be distributed only when the beneficiaries reach a certain age.
+For example, you might dictate that the trustee should only distribute funds used for educational purposes or when the beneficiaries reach a certain age.

 Keeping open communication lines with your family is paramount.
-Discussing your intentions openly, and the purposes of the trust, can prevent potential conflict and ensure your wishes are executed as intended.
+Discussing your intentions openly, and the purposes of the trust, can prevent potential conflict.
+This ensures your wishes are executed as intended.

 Bottom Line